aboueleyes/cms-downloader/README.md

 > ./main.py -h # show help and exit
 > ./main.py -p  # downliad all pdf files for all courses
 > ./main.py -a # download all files including videos for all courses
+> ./main.py -f # display new items only
 ```
 Tip : you can use regular expressions in search </br>
 to select more than option press \<tab\>